chinmaya-dehury/Loc_Green_Energy_Availability_Pred/README.md

 # Predicting Location-Based Green Energy Availability in Smart Buildings: A Case Study in Estonia
-A supporting library for our paper "Predicting Location-Based Green Energy Availability in Smart Buildings: A Case Study in Estonia"
+A supporting library for our paper [Predicting Location-Based Green Energy Availability in Smart Buildings: A Case Study in Estonia](https://doi.org/10.1016/j.measen.2022.100644)

 This repo contains the related code and the data.
 For further understanding please contact chinmaya.dehury@ut.ee